neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 ##### It’s great if you have multiple projects you’re managing.

-Organized by project / class allows us to pick and choose which projects are more pressing or which we’re more in the mood for.
+Organized by project/class allows you to pick and choose which projects are more pressing or which you're more in the mood for.

 ##### It's helpful for seeing what you can get done in a given time period.

 Breaking tasks down by the time it takes to do them is helpful when deciding what to do on a day-to-day basis.
 If I have small blocks of time, I know I can grab tasks from the *Quick* column and quickly finish them off during those small time blocks.

 Plus, if you're on the go, you can quickly see which projects you can complete on a train or in a different work environment.
-If you travel a lot, you could even add 'mobile tasks' as a column for each project.
+If you travel a lot, you could even add 'Mobile Tasks' as a column for each project.

 This view gives you a sense of 2-3 week action items, allowing you to perfectly filter out which of the tasks you want to take care of this week.